danieltomasz/danieltomasz.github.io/content/posts/pdf-quarto-tips.md

 ```

-## Problem with _index.md_ and inserted blank page
+# Problem with _index.md_ and Inserted Blank Page

 As you write complex project, you want might want to have separate files for each chapter.
 When you are using `quarto` to render your project, you could put them inside `index.md` in your root folder:

 ```markdown